Reaching out online

 Strategies by platform

 Social media is a good place to interact with policymakers—surveys of Capitol Hill staffers have found that even a handful of social media comments can draw attention.
-To reach out to your senator or member of Congress on Twitter, find their handle in our searchable database.
+To reach out to your senator or member of Congress on X, using a find their handle in a searchable database.

 Because social media is an ever-evolving medium, the rules governing social media's use in politics are not always clear.
 Be careful with your online communications to avoid electioneering.
 As an organization, it is not recommended to like, friend, or follow candidates on social media, as this could be perceived as an endorsement.
 However, your organization can follow the official government accounts of sitting elected officials.